Common phone & promotional scams

 - Money transfer scams - Often part of an Advance Fraud Scheme, a perpetrator convinces an older adult to send funds via Western Union or other money transfer services, using a number of elaborate schemes.

-- Mystery shopper - Perpetrator enlists older adult to become a “mystery shopper” for them and sends older adult a counterfeit cashier’s check.
+- Mystery shopper - The perpetrator enlists an older adult to become a “mystery shopper” for them and sends the older adult a counterfeit cashier’s check.
 They are instructed to cash the check, wire a portion back to the perpetrator and keep the remaining amount (appeals to those on a fixed or limited income).

 - Misappropriation of income or assets – A perpetrator obtains access to a vulnerable adult’s Social Security checks, pension payments, checking or savings account, credit or ATM cards, and withholds portions of checks cashed for themselves.

 - Charity scams – The victim is persuaded to buy a valueless or nonexistent product, donate to a bogus charity, or invest in a fictitious enterprise.
 Seniors are particularly vulnerable to this type of fraud because they are often at home during the workday to answer the phone.
 Social isolation is also a factor where fraudsters prey on lonely seniors anxious for someone to talk to.
 They devise schemes that require multiple phone calls and the development of a trusting relationship.